F0lak/dm_open_ref/ref/verb/set/desc.md

 +   set desc = \"Description\"
 <!-- -->
 **Args:**
-+   Description+ A text string containing the help text.
++   Description: A text string containing the help text.

 The desc attribute sets the descriptive help string for the